focus-workshop/focus-workshop.github.io/README.md

-website for the FOCUS ECCV-24 Workshop
+# Website for the FOCUS ECCV-24 Workshop